Due to campus construction the Office of Accessibility (OOA) has moved to JHUC 902 for the summer months.

-The Student Success Office (SSO) is the first stop for information and assistance to support students with disabilities, as well as providing tutoring services.
-We want you to "Succeed" - it is in our name!
+The Office of Accessibility (formerly the Student Success Office) is the first stop for information and assistance to support students with disabilities.

 Individuals with disabilities have a right to:

 •Receive accommodations appropriate to their disability in order to fully participate in, or benefit from, Bay College's programs, services, and activities in a non-discriminatory, integrated manner.

 Typical Services Offered (not an inclusive list)

 •Specialized testing including extended time for tests and/or access to distraction reduced testing environment